The Source of Light (SoL) Center of San Antonio

 About the Center

-Join us in exploring the worlds of religion, social justice, peace building, sacred text, ecology and family life in a SoL Center class this year.
+Join us in exploring the worlds of religion, social justice, peace building, sacred text, ecology and family life in a Source of Light (SoL) Center class this year.
 In SoL Center classes, scholars and professionals share their knowledge and experience on a broad range of topics.
 They encourage open, respectful discussions and active learning.
 Persons of all religious backgrounds are welcome to participate.
-In the sixteen years since SoL Center was started (2001), over 10,000 people have enjoyed its enlightening programs.
+In the seventeen years since Center was started (2001), over 10,000 participants have enjoyed its enlightening programs.

-The SoL (Source of Light) Center at University Presbyterian Church is an interfaith education center for those who seek to encounter the full dimensions of life and faith in the spirit of respectful curiosity.
+The Source of Light (SoL) Center at University Presbyterian Church is an interfaith education center for those who seek to encounter the full dimensions of life and faith in the spirit of respectful curiosity.